 The geological and geotechnical fields are predicting high levels of job growth in the future, compared to other engineering fields in Canada.
 However, there is a scarcity of qualified and experienced engineers in this industry.
 Major sectors looking for professionals in this field are mining, oil sands and the utility industry.
 These are concentrated around British Columbia, Ontario, and Alberta, along with a few in Quebec, Saskatchewan and Newfoundland and Labrador.

 - 1250 job openings annually over the next 5 years

 - Nearly 800 software engineering degrees granted by Canadian universities

 - 50% of total software engineer opportunities in Ontario

 Innovation has become a key focus of businesses across the world, and Canada is no different.
 Canadian companies are striving to bring the most advanced technological developments in their products and processes to gain a competitive advantage in the market.
 As software is the base of almost any innovation, there is no surprise that this engineering field is buzzing with opportunities.

 - 1800 annual job openings predicted over the next 5 years

-- 65% of these openings due to need for replacement of retiring professionals
+- 65% of these openings are due to the need for the replacement of retiring professionals

-- Approximately 590 new Canadians expected to join the workforce per year for next 5 years
+- Approximately 590 new Canadians expected to join the workforce per year for the next 5 years

-Electrical engineering industry is a potential job mine.
-Thanks to the ongoing trend of sustainable development and energy efficiency, utilities businesses are constantly engaging with active and passive engineering job seekers to find and employ top skilled electrical engineering professionals to help fulfill their sustainability goals.
+The electrical engineering industry is a potential job mine.
+Thanks to the ongoing trend of sustainable development and energy efficiency, utility businesses are constantly engaging with active and passive engineering job seekers to find and employ top skilled electrical engineering professionals to help fulfill their sustainability goals.
 But utilities are not the only sector where electrical engineers are in demand.
-In fact, many electrical and electronics engineers also work in architectural, engineering and related services industry mainly in.
+In fact, many electrical and electronics engineers also work in the architectural, engineering, and related services industries.